 Aha!
 A self-portrait!

 I thought I'd try a profile shot ... and I did.
-Trouble was, I was concerned that nothing seemed to be happening.
+Trouble was, I became concerned that nothing seemed to be happening.

-Then, just as I turned to see what had gone wrong, something did happen ... and you see the result.
+Then, just as I turned to see what the problem was, something did happen ... and you see the result.

 It wasn't what I expected, but I never ... almost never ... throw anything away without finding a use for it ... so here it is.